Floling/Floling/README.md

 - 👋 Hi, I’m @Floling
-- 👀 I’m interested in game development && machine learning
+- 👀 I’m interested in web development && machine learning
-- 🌱 I’m currently learning C++, Python, Julia
+- 🌱 I’m currently learning JavaScript, HTML & CSS
-- 💞️ I’m looking to collaborate on game projects && that are for a good cause to help people
+- 💞️ I’m looking to collaborate on web site projects mainly to get practice but also to learn a lot from more experienced programmers.
 - 📫 How to reach me.
 Over Github of course. :)

 <!---